about MHOS

 Something for everyone

-This year, Mundaring Hills Open Studios is bigger than ever, with 75 artists working across a wide range of mediums and genres.
-There are 37 studios open to visitors, stretching from Swan View and Greenmount in the west to Chidlow and Gidgegannup in the east.
+This year’s event is our biggest yet – with 81 artists across 30 studios and 4 venues from Swan View and Greenmount in the west to Chidlow and Gidgegannup in the east.

 To view the artists and their work click here.
+Some artists also have videos where they discuss their art.
+You can see that here.

 Plan ahead